anthonyfigueroa-1/osTicket_Ticketing/README.md

 </p>

 <h1>osTicket Tickets and Ticketing Lifestyle</h1>
-This just briefly explains examples and gives some photos of what ticketing and ticketing lifestyle is like using osTicket.<br />
+This just briefly gives some examples for ticketing and ticketing lifestyle is like using osTicket.<br />